maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 >[!NOTE]
 >This analysis requires the MNE toolbox
+>The list of EEG sensor names should be read from file 'EEG_SENSOR_NAMES.xlsx'

 ### Comparing temporal evolution of the wavelet power between picture-based and video-based scenes